Adds error messages used by Supervisor/PD/StopTanking

 This information is currently available,

-LINK returns either EMPTY or the name of a <context> if the
+LINK returns either EMPTY or the name of a <context> if the value of the attribute can be used as the value for the cardinal attribute of the linked context.

 This change helps to limit the number of COPYWRITE library link and delink operations when accessing LibMaintdIr attribute information for FLEX disk farms and CD images in a TAPEDB EVAL.
 Previously, there would have been a link/delink pair for each tape access.